tutumcloud/api-docs/source/includes/container.md

 link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) private_ip | IP address of the container on the overlay network.
-This IP will be reachable from any other container.
+This IP will be reachable from any other container. network | Network mode set on the container (see table `Network Modes` below, more information https://docs.docker.com/reference/run/#network-settings) pid | Set the PID (Process) Namespace mode for the container (more information https://docs.docker.com/reference/run/#pid-settings-pid)

 ### Container Binding attributes